 The prospective Special Guardians should be made aware of the need to obtain the personal details of their family for inclusion in the regulation 21 report for court (Special Guardianship Regulations 2005).
 The prospective Special Guardians should be seen at home, jointly and separately.
 The child should be seen in the company of the applicants so that a view can be obtained regarding the family relationships.
 Any other residents of the home should be interviewed and appropriate counselling provided.

 The child needs to have an understanding of their birth origins as well as to be aware of the implications of special guardianship.
-He/she should be seen alone if the child is old enough and views must be recorded.
+They should be seen alone if the child is old enough and views must be recorded.
 Where a child has strong bonds with their birth parents it is crucial that this matter is given careful consideration and contact issues addressed.

 The birth parents or anyone with parental responsibility also needs to be provided with counselling and advised regarding any available support arrangements.
 Any birth parent not agreeing to the application should be advised to engage a solicitor.